Easter Traditions in Greece: From Holy Week to Pot Smashing in Corfu Island

 During Holy Week in Greece, which usually falls in April, locals leave their homes and head to summer houses or villages to celebrate Easter.
 The week leading up to Easter, also known as Pascha, is filled with a variety of traditions and celebrations that are deeply rooted in Greek culture.

-On Monday, Tuesday and Wednesday there are no significant traditions, however, Holy Monday celebrates Joseph's life and Jesus Christ's symbolic cursing of the fig tree.
-Traditionally, Holy Tuesday celebrates the parable of the 10 virgins and Holy Wednesday celebrates Mary Magdalene.
+While Monday, Tuesday, and Wednesday of Holy Week may not have significant traditions, Holy Monday celebrates Joseph's life and Jesus Christ's symbolic cursing of the fig tree.
+Holy Tuesday marks the parable of the 10 virgins, while Holy Wednesday celebrates Mary Magdalene.

-The most formidable tradition occurs on the morning of Holy Friday with the decoration of the Epitaphios (wooden structure carrying an icon of Christ) carried out by women and children.
-In the evening, the procession of the Epitaphios takes place in the streets surrounding the church.
-This day is typically gloomy as it is a day of mourning of Christ.
-Melancholic church bells are rang throughout the day.
+The most formidable tradition of Holy Week occurs on Holy Friday morning with the decoration of the Epitaphios, a wooden structure carrying an icon of Christ.
+The evening procession of the Epitaphios takes place in the streets surrounding the church, accompanied by melancholic church bells ringing throughout the day.

 Signature Easter Celebrations Across Greece